National School of Drama: Repertory company

 The professional performing wing of NSD, the National School of Drama Repertory Company was set up in 1964, with an aim to promote professional theatre in India.
 Its first head was Om Shivpuri, followed by Manohar Singh, Ram Gopal Bajaj (Acting Chief), J.N.
 Kaushal (Acting Chief), Anuradha Kapur (Acting Chief), and Suresh Sharma, Sagar Kamble, Atul Singhai (Animation chief).

-Today, the Repertory Company has staged over 120 plays based on the works of about 70 playwrights and featuring around 50 directors in several countries, and various cities across the nation, and has its own festival every year called the Annual Repertory Company Summer Festival, in which it performs new and past plays.
+Today, the Repertory Company has produced more than 120 plays by approximately 70 playwrights, collaborating with around 50 directors across several countries and cities nationwide.
+Each year, the company hosts its own event, the Annual Repertory Company Summer Festival, where it presents both new productions and revivals of past works.
 In 2004, the repertory celebrated its 40th anniversary with a theatre festival in New Delhi.

 Sanskaar Rang Toli

 In 1989 NSD established the Theatre-in-Education Company (TIE), called Sanskaar Rang Toli, which coaches children aged 8 to 16 years.
 The company regularly performs plays for school and adult audiences alike, and has its own yearly theatre festivals, Jashn-e-Bachpan and Bal Sangam.